jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 The JSPDT organised a trip based at the mountain hut at Kal on 2nd October 2010.
-The terminal rift was enlarged to gain a $\approx$ 20 m pitch and a larger, undescened (due to lack of rope), pitch.
+The terminal rift was enlarged to gain a \textasciitilde 20 m pitch and a larger, undescened (due to lack of rope), pitch.